Destinations Greece The Peloponnese

 The Mani's flavour is sausage + raki

 The orange-peel-infused pork sausage at O Noulis in Areopoli is the regional specialty made nowhere else.
-Order them with a tsipouro, not wine — that's the local move.
+Order them with a tsipouro, not wine, the way the Mani drinks them.
 Cash easier than card in the deep Mani; bring €200 from Kalamata.

 Costa Navarino has four hotels, not one